 Best for: health and fitness experts, personal trainers, people who love exercise and excel at motivating others

-The pandemic prompted substantial growth in the healthcare sector and public health awareness in general.
-That’s also driven growth in the fitness industry.
-In 2023, 39% of Americans have gym memberships and that number is expected to rise.
+39% of Americans had gym memberships, and that number is expected to rise.
 In fact, the industry as a whole is expected to grow by 171% by 2028.

 Franchising is an excellent business model for a fitness studio, expanding your potential customer base and paving the way to grow it into a million-dollar business idea.
 That’s how Stretch Zone grew to more than $47 million in annual revenue, as you’ll hear in this podcast interview with CEO Tony Zaccario: